 Spotify PWA

-Music-lovers and followers of Spotify can look forward to enjoying the Spotify PWA experience.
-Spotify had their desktop version.
+Music lovers and followers of Spotify can look forward to enjoying the Spotify PWA experience.
+Spotify had its desktop version.
 However, they wanted to optimize the opportunity to start developing a PWA version of their app, just like other big brands.

 With its own unique and adaptive UI that changes its background as the user progresses through the app, Spotify PWA offered an exceptional user experience.
 Users can also add Spotify PWA to their home screen, making Spotify PWA more accessible.